 The methodology considers monitoring emissions reductions generated from cogeneration projects using sugarcane bagasse.
 The monitoring plan, for emissions reductions occurring within the project boundary, is based on monitoring the amount of electricity supplied to the grid.
+The reliability of this monitoring parameter is assured through second-party verification of the amount of electricity sold by Usina São Francisco.
 The electricity baseline emission factor is determined ex-ante and will only be updated at renewal of the crediting period.
+The recording frequency of the data is appropriate for the project.

-SantaTerezinha- Tapejara are responsible for the project management, monitoring and reporting as well as for organising and training of the staff in the appropriate monitoring, measurement and reporting techniques.
-The person in charge for the project monitoring and reporting is Antonio Sperandio, Industrial manager.
-Staff will also be trained on the operation of boilers and electric generators.
+Usina São Francisco are responsible for the project management, monitoring and reporting as well as for organising and training of the staff in the appropriate monitoring, measurement and reporting techniques.